well-id/dliswriter/docs/developerguide/logicalandvisiblerecords.rst

 in a logical record segment structure, with indication that the given segment is both the first and the last part of the original logical record.)

-The maximum length of a VR is defined in the file's *Storage Unit Label*.
+The maximum length of a VR is defined in the file's :ref:`Storage Unit Label<SUL>`.
 According to the standard, the minimum length is not explicitly defined, but because the minimum length of a LR segment is 16 bytes (including 4 LR segment header bytes), the resulting minimum length of a VR is 20 bytes.